 Day passes are $32 and the park will open for its season Saturday, June 16.
 The season will continue through to mid-October.

 We will be having semi-regular bike clinics and lessons throughout the year, so if you are feeling intimidated a lesson or two can be just the thing for developing those downhill skills.
+No bike, No problem!
+We have rental bikes available for those of you who aren’t sure or maybe want to upgrade, including the Transition Patrol.
+Downhill bike rentals will include an appropriate helmet.

 More Information >